You can buy the TrailStar at www.mountainlaureldesigns.com

-The Trailstar can be pitched in many different configurations that offer varying degrees of comfort.
+The Trailstar can pitch in many different configurations that offer varying degrees of comfort.
 The most common configuration (both for our testers and, an image search reveals, by the masses) is pitching it with a taller trekking pole in the middle and a medium length pole at the entrance.
-As long as you keep the angles right the Trailstar is a highly customizable.
-With long lines it can be pitched several feet off the ground or buttoned down tight against the ground.
-When pitched with 6-8" between the bottom wall and the ground the shelter provides two people with lots of space to lay down and to store gear.
-Head room is less plentiful in another configuration.
-When the Trailstar is locked to the ground it's admittedly difficult to enter and exit.
+As long as you keep the angles right, the Trailstar is highly customizable.
+With long lines, it can be pitched several feet off the ground or buttoned down tight against the ground.
+When pitched with 6-8" between the bottom wall and the ground, the shelter provides two people with lots of space to lay down and to store gear.
+Headroom is less plentiful in another configuration.
+With the Trailstar locked to the ground, it's admittedly difficult to enter and exit.

 Weight and Packed Size

-Our silnyon Trailstar weighed 18 oz. before we seam sealed it and attached a generous amount of guyline.
-Afterwards it weighed 22.1 oz.
+Our silnylon Trailstar weighed 18 oz. before we seam-sealed it and attached a generous amount of guyline.
+Afterward, it weighed 22.1 oz.
 You can save some additional weight by purchasing lighter guyline that doesn't absorb as much water.

-The Trailstar is adapatable in that it can be pitched in a variety of ways.
+The Trailstar is adaptable in that it can pitch in a variety of ways.
 Unfortunately, each configuration is relatively similar and takes up a large area.
-In our rating we score the Trailstar higher than pyramid tarps and considerably lower than A-frame and flat tarps.
+In our rating, we score the Trailstar higher than pyramid tarps and considerably lower than A-frame and flat tarps.
 The Trailstar is rather poor at adapting to sites that require a suboptimal pitch.

-When the wind changed direction at night we had get out and reposition the door so that it didn't catch as much wind.
-This can be annoying, as it requires repositioning multiple tieouts, but choosing good campsites can largely mitigate the problem.
+When the wind changed direction at night, we had to get out and reposition the door so that it didn't catch as much wind.
+This issue can be annoying, as it requires repositioning multiple tieouts, but choosing good campsites can largely mitigate the problem.

-Both for first time users and experienced users the Trailstar is more difficult to pitch than many other shelters tested here.
+Both for first-time users and experienced users, the Trailstar is more challenging to pitch than many other shelters tested here.
 It's not terribly difficult, but it does take longer and requires more finagling than pyramids and the A-frame tarps we've tested.

 We believe the Trailstar is best suited to camping in exposed areas with high winds that have large campsites.